The Characters of Persona. Spoilers Abound!

 IgorSee Persona Recurring for Igor's role.

 Trish (Kelly)This world runs on give-and-take!A money-obsessed fairy who charges out the nose for healing springs.
 Gets much more character development in the second game.

 Yamaoka (Alfred)Yamaoka, known as Alfred in the English localization, is the butler for Kei Nanjo.
 When told by his teacher to go to the hospital, Kei meets his butler Yamaoka at the school gate, who offers to chauffeur everyone via the Nanjo family's limousine.
 Kei refuses, preferring to walk with his friends instead.
 Yamaoka yields, but secretly follows Kei to the hospital.When the ICU where Maki Sonomura is being treated vanishes following a small earthquake, the group flees to the lobby downstairs.
 Kei is shocked to find Yamaoka sprawled on the hospital lobby floor, mortally wounded by a demon attack.
 Yamaoka knows that he is not long for this world, and his dying wish is that Kei would become a great man someday even after he has gone.
 Late in the game, he returns as the ultimate Persona for Kei.

 Saeko Takami (Ms. Smith)

 Ms. Saeko is the homeroom teacher for the Protagonist and others.
 She is very popular with the students.
 She plays a small role in the SEBEC route of the game, helping protect the students of St. Hermelin in the real world, and appearing as an apparition in Maki's world.In the Snow Queen Quest, she is possessed by a malevolent spirit inhabiting the Snow Queen mask, who plans on sacrificing her as a way to bring about the Eternal Night.
-The spirit is eventually revealed to be Tomomi Fujimori, Saeko's best friend from her high school days.Interesting enough, her NA last name, while unnecessary, is also something of a backhanded Woolseyism of her Japanese last name, which is somewhat generic, so "Smith" would be a fair analogue.
-Aside from her name, she is also unedited (aside from the Snow Queen quest, which is missing from the NA version).
+The spirit is eventually revealed to be Tomomi Fujimori, Saeko's best friend from her high school days.Interesting enough, her last name in the original NA release, while unnecessary, is also something of a backhanded Woolseyism of her Japanese last name, which is roughly analogous to "Smith" as a generic last name.
+Aside from her name, she is also unedited (aside from the Snow Queen quest, which was missing from the original NA version).